gohugoio/hugo/content/content/types.md

 menu:
     main:
         parent: 'content'
-weight: 30
+weight: 40
+prev: '/content/sections'
+next: '/content/archetypes'
 ---

-Hugo has full support for multiple content types each with its own set of meta data and template.
+Hugo has full support for different types of content.
+A content type can have a unique set of meta data, template and can be automatically created by the new command through using content [archetypes](/content/archetypes).

 A good example of when multiple types are needed is to look at Tumblr.
 A piece of content could be a photo, quote or post, each with different meta data and rendered differently.

-## Defining a content type

-Creating a new content type is easy in Hugo.
-You simply provide the templates that the new type will use.

-It is essential to provide the single render view template as well as a list view template.

-### Step 1: Create Type Directory
-Create a directory with the name of the type in layouts.Type is always singular.  *Eg /layouts/post*.

-### Step 2: Create template
-Create a file called single.html inside your directory. *Eg /layouts/post/single.html*.

-### Step 3: Create list template
-Create a file with the same name as your directory in /layouts/indexes/. *Eg /layouts/indexes/post.html*.

-### Step 4: Create views
-Many sites support rendering content in a few different ways, for instance a single page view and a summary view to be used when displaying a list of contents on a single page.
-Hugo makes no assumptions here about how you want to display your content, and will support as many different views of a content type as your site requires.
-All that is required for these additional views is that a template exists in each layout/type directory with the same name.

-For these, reviewing this example site will be very helpful in order to understand how these types work.

 ## Assigning a content type